smsdev0208/tentmapper/README.md

    - Navigate to `http://localhost:8000`

 2. **Test features**:
-   - Click anywhere on the map to report a tent
+   - Click anywhere on the map to see the radial menu
+   - Select a marker type (Tent, RV, Encampment, or Incident)
+   - Fill in type-specific details
-   - Upload a photo (optional)
+   - Upload a photo (optional, not available for incidents)
    - Submit the report
-   - Click on existing tent markers to vote
+   - Click on existing markers to vote (except incidents)
    - Votes are tracked per browser session (localStorage)

 ## Firebase Setup Required